HOW HYPNOSIS WORKS

 These MRI studies come at a much more significant cost, compared with other techniques, such as electroencephalography, however, the yield of substantial, significant data has already proven the potential of MRI to be quite revealing and very rewarding.

 The brain is indeed the most remarkable computer known to mankind.
 An entirely bioelectric system of cognitive thought and memory storage, complete with an intuitive OS that learns on its own and with the capability for organic growth.
 That's pretty amazing.
 Despite all of our technological advances of the last 200 years, we're still a very long way from being able to create a self sustaining biological computer.

 The human mind is indeed a wonder to behold and we are still trying to figure out how it all works, in the 21st century.
 So, to think that we have a complete understanding of trance on the human mind at this point of our evolution is a premature supposition, at its very best.

 Perhaps someday soon though, either through the application of MRI, or an as yet unknown or unapplied technology, we will eventually develop the ability to further define and qualify the distinction of human brain states, but also pinpoint their actual origin, giving us that long sought Eureka moment, where we finally have a more detailed understanding of the brain, but also trance and its human effects.

 [ NOTE: Click on all the images above for a larger picture. ]

 It has often been said that hypnosis and trance are not exactly the same thing, but that they are very intimately related to each other.
-More is being learned all the time as new scientific avenues of research are being applied to this misunderstood medium.
+This is because one of them is the cause and the other is the effect.
+Thus the correlation between the two.